PrismaticFlame/Spring_2024_Notes/Spring 24/Study for Test 2.md

 void withdrawmoney(int amt) {
 	if (bal>amt) {
-		//What happens if you are interrupted right after the if conditional
+		//What happens if you are interrupted right after the if
+		//conditional

 		//check

 		//Will not help to make bal an atomic (why?) cout<<"approved!"<<endl;
 		bal -= amt;